-Just like other credit union owned online banks, they offer a high-interest savings account, GICs, and the option to invest these products in a RRIF, RRSP, or TFSA account.
+Just like other credit union-owned online banks, they offer a high-interest savings account, GICs, and the option to invest these products in an RRIF, RRSP, or TFSA account.
 Since the main company is in Manitoba, deposits made with Accelerate Financial are 100% guaranteed by DGCM.

 - They offer decent interest rates on all their accounts, although GIC rates are a little lower than the ones other digital banks offer.

 - Unlike the big banks, you won’t have to pay monthly fees.